Top multi-leg options strategies for advanced traders

-But what all options strategies have in common are that they’re based on the two basic types of options: calls and puts.
+But what all options strategies have in common is that they’re based on the two basic types of options: calls and puts.
 Below are five more advanced strategies, their risks and rewards and when traders might use them.
-These strategies are more complex than the basics, exposing traders to more granular risks than the basics, but they aren’t risk-free.
+These multi-leg strategies are more complex than the basics, exposing traders to more granular risks than the basics, but they aren’t risk-free.
 If you’re looking to trade options, make sure you’re good with call options and put options before getting started here.

 1. Bull call spread

 In this strategy, the trader buys a call at a low strike price and sells a call at a high strike price with the same expiration.
 The trader expects the stock to rise toward or exceed the high strike price by expiration.
-The trade’s profit is capped to the difference between the two strike prices.
+The trade’s profit is capped at the difference between the two strike prices.
 This hedged trade reduces your break-even point and multiplies your money faster, relative to a long call alone.

 Example: Stock X is trading for $20 per share, and a call with a strike price of $20 is trading at $1 and a call with a strike price of $24 is trading at $0.50.
 Setting up this trade costs $50 per contract, or $100 for the long call (1 contract * $1 * 100 shares per contract) minus the $50 premium received for the short call (1 contract * $0.50 * 100 shares per contract).